urosevic/stock-ticker/readme.txt

 * `%price%` - Price value, like *125.22*
 * `%change%` - Change value, like *-5.53*
 * `%changep%` - Change percentage, like *-4.23%*
+* `%ltrade%` - Last trade day (like *2020-09-25*), which can be followed by [the PHP date format](https://www.php.net/manual/en/datetime.format.php) to customize date output, separate by pipe character, eg. *|l, jS \of F Y*

-For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use support forum on WordPress.
+For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use [official WordPress support forum](https://wordpress.org/support/plugin/stock-ticker/).

 == How To Use ==